Chenchen2001/MISGroupWork/README.md

 The database consists of the following tables.

-Table `users` for storing all user-info:
+Table `users` for storing all user-info(All passwords are encoded by md5 so that they've got the same length.):

 | Field        | Type        | Null | Key | Default | Extra |
 |--------------|-------------|------|-----|---------|-------|